utilitywarehouse/terraform-applier/README.md

   to be applied.
 The immediate subdirectories of this directory should contain the root modules which will be referenced by users in `module`.

+- `CRD_LABEL_SELECTOR` - (default: `""`) If present controller will only watch and process modules with this label.
+- `WATCH_NAMESPACES` - (default: `""`) if set controller will only watch given namespaces for modules. it will operate in namespace scope mode and controller will not need any cluster permissions. if `CRD_LABEL_SELECTOR` also set then it will only watch modules with selector label in a given namespace.

 - `LOG_LEVEL` - (default: `INFO`) `TRACE|DEBUG|INFO|WARN|ERROR`, case insensitive.
 - `LISTEN_ADDRESS` - (default: `:8080`) The listening address of web server.
 - `MIN_INTERVAL_BETWEEN_RUNS` - (default: `60`) The minimum interval in seconds, user can set